Mountain Day: International (UN)

 December 11, "International Mountain Day", was designated by the United Nations General Assembly in 2003.
 The General Assembly "encouraged the international community to organize events at all levels on that day to highlight the importance of sustainable mountain development."

 International Mountain Day is observed every year with a different theme relevant to sustainable mountain development.
 FAO is the U.N. organization mandated to lead observance of International Mountain Day.

 The theme for International Mountain Day 2010 was "Mountain minorities and indigenous peoples."
 It aims to raise awareness about indigenous peoples and minorities who live in mountain environments and the relevance of their cultural heritage, traditions and customs.

 On International Mountain Day 2018, Josué Lorca, president of Venezuela’s National Parks Institute, traveled to the mountains of the Sierra Nevada de Mérida, to announce measures intended to lengthen the life of Venezuela's last remaining glacier.

+The theme for International Mountain Day 2025, “Glaciers matter for water, food and livelihoods in mountains and beyond”, signaled increasing concern about the melting of glaciers across the world, also reflected in the declaration of 2025 as the International Year of Glaciers' Preservation.

 Japan

 In May 2014, it was announced that Mountain Day will be celebrated as a public holiday every August 11, beginning in 2016.
-Supporters of the holiday included legislator Seishiro Eto and the Japanese Alpine Club.
+Supporters of the holiday included legislators Seishiro Eto and the Japanese Alpine Club.
 The legislation states that the holiday is to provide "opportunities to get familiar with mountains and appreciate blessings from mountains."

 As special arrangement for the 2020 Summer Olympics, the 2020 date for Mountain Day was moved to August 10.
 With the Olympics and Paralympics postponed until 2021 due to the COVID-19 pandemic, the government left this change in place for 2020 and passed an amendment to the Olympic and Paralympic Special Measures Act to make a corresponding change to the holiday in 2021, moving it to August 9.